KatherineMichel/agile-sprint-playbook/gv_user_testing_methodology.md

 ![](google-ventures-images/do-not-disturb-sign.jpg)

-The user interviews are done using the Prototype that was the end result of the Design Sprint.
+The user testing interviews are done using the Prototype that was the end result of the Design Sprint.

 ### Interview Guide